Mine Subsidence Insurance Homepage

 The Identify Location tool allows you to identify a location by latitude and longitude.

 Example:To identify a specific location by latitude and longitude, in decimal degrees or degrees, minutes, and seconds, click on the Identify icon.
-When you click on this you will see the word Degrees appear to the right of the icons.
-This alerts you to the fact that the location will be represented in Degrees.
-To change the representation, just click on the word Degrees and you will see a drop down menu with the option to change to DMS.
+When you click on this you will see the word decimal degrees appear to the right of the icons.
+This alerts you to the fact that the location will be represented in decimal degrees.
+To change the representation, just click on the word decimal degrees and you will see a drop down menu with the option to change to degrees, minutes, and seconds.
 To identify a location, just click on a point on the map.
-You will see a green flag located on the point.
-You will find your location information under the Measurement Results line.
+You will see a red dot located on the point.
+You will find your location information in the Measurement box

 To go back to Section 2, How to View and Download Mine Maps, click the Back button below.